jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 A Mailbox Provider who wants to collect user actions that indicate the message was not wanted and send a Feedback Message to the Message Originator, they MAY query the CFBL-Address header field and forward the report to the provided complaint feedback loop address.

-The Mailbox Provider MUST validate the requirements described in [Requirements](#requirements) and MUST take action to address the requirements described in [Requirements](#requirements) when sending Feedback Messages.
+The Mailbox Provider MUST validate the DKIM requirements of the received Message described in [](#received-message) and MUST take action to address the requirements described in [](#complaint-report) when sending Feedback Messages.

 # Header Field Syntax

 ## CFBL-Address {#cfbl-address-header-field}
 The following ABNF imports fields, CFWS, CRLF and addr-spec from {{!MAIL=RFC5322}}.
-The CFBL-Address header field is compatible with {{!RFC6532}}.
+Implementations of the CFBL-Address header field MUST comply with {{!RFC6532}}.

 ~~~ abnf
 fields =/ cfbl-address